Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Experiments

 \subsection{Synthetic data}

 First, we showcase the flexibility of our ALI-CFM method on synthetic data: a sequence of 1,200 marginal distributions centred along a knot (\Cref{fig:figure1}).
 We obtain 10 samples from each marginal distribution.
 The experiment shows that ALI-CFM is the only method capable of accurately capturing the time-dependent geometry of the `knot' distribution (formalised in \Cref{app:knot}).
-For OT-MFM, we follow the setup used in their LiDAR experiment, where the metric is inferred from all the data, while the interpolants are learnt using only samples from $q_0$ and $q_1$.
-Other experimental details are provided in \Cref{app:knot_exp}.
+For OT-MFM, we considered the time-dependent LAND metric, where a sequence of LAND metrics is constructed from the data at $t_i$ and $t_{i+1}$, and the interpolants are learnt using all the data.
+More experimental details are provided in \Cref{app:knot_exp}.

-Notably, the piecewise linear interpolant \citep{tong2023improving} and the cubic spline interpolants \citep{rohbeck2025modeling} are practically non-smooth (they exhibit kinks), which results in extremely high variance in the CFM objective, making the corresponding CFMs difficult to train.
+Notably, the piecewise linear interpolant \citep{tong2023improving}, the cubic spline interpolants \citep{rohbeck2025modeling} and OT-MFM with time-dependent LAND metrics are non-smooth, which results in the corresponding CFM objective having high gradient variance.
 This was not the case when training OT-ALI-CFM on the smooth ALI interpolants.
+In \Cref{fig:interpolant-comparison} we visually compare the smoothness of ALIs and OT-MFM interpolants for different choices of $K$, demonstrating that MFM scales poorly with $K$, while our ALIs consistently produce smooth and accurate interpolants.